II. Progress Counterfactuals Collection

 Do you have any great stories of missed opportunities that you’d like to share?
 Please let me know, either by confidential email or in the comments below.
 As we grow this collection, I plan to eventually publish a coffee-table book and visual media around these counterfactuals, as an edited volume of individual contributions.

-The tentative book title is: Better Roads Not Taken: Progress Counterfactuals in History, and their Lessons for Leaders Today.
+The tentative book title is: Better Roads Not Taken: Big Leaps Forward We Seem to Have Missed, and their Leadership and Foresight Lessons Today.
 Thanks for reading!